pkalivas/Radiate.NET/README.md

     - MaxPooling Layer
 4. **KMeans Clustering**
 5. **Evolution Engine**
     - Evolve any object which implements the Genome base class.
-Implementation of [NEAT](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) for evolving NeuralNetworks is included.
+      - Implementation of [NEAT](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) for evolving NeuralNetworks is included.
+      - Implementation of evolutionarily generated RandomForest/DecisionTree.

 ## Callbacks
 Similar to [Keras Callbacks](https://keras.io/api/callbacks/).
 Hook into the training loop with custom code.
 Create an object that implements any or all of the following: